yochaigal/cairn/wip/2e/bestiary.md

 - Towering, white-skinned giants that live in castles high in the mountains.
 - Missile attacks against them are _impaired_ due to the powerful winds surrounding them.

+## Sphinx

+18 HP, 12 STR, 13 DEX, 18 WIL, claws (d8+d8, _blast_), beak (d10)

+- Mythical beasts with the upper body and head of a human, the wings of an eagle, and the body of a lion.
+Immune to magic of any kind.
+- Poses riddles to anyone they meet.
+Failure to answer correctly is usually met with death.
+They know almost everything worth knowing.
+- **Roar**: Anyone in earshot must save WIL or flee in fear.

 ## Storm Giant

 18 HP, 2 Armor, 18 STR, 16 DEX, 18 WIL, great sword (d12), _detachment_